Best Cupcake Tops with Chocolate Frosting

 Instructions

-- Use a stand mixer to beat butter until smooth.
-Add in sugar and mix for two minutes.
-Add cooled chocolate and mix.
-Add egg and mix for another minute.
+- Use a stand mixer to beat ½ cup (113 g) butter, softened until smooth.
+Add in 1 cup (198 g) sugar and 1 (50 g) large eggix for two minutes.
+Add cooled 2 (58 g) squares unsweetened chocolate, melted and mix.
+Add 1 (50 g) large egg and mix for another minute.

-- Combine buttermilk or yogurt, espresso, and vanilla.
-Add alternately with dry ingredients and blend to the egg and sugar mixture until mixed.
+- Combine ¾ cup (180 g) buttermilk or yogurt, ½ teaspoon instant espresso, optional, and 1 teaspoon vanilla extract.
+Add alternately with dry ingredients and blend into the egg and sugar mixture until mixed.

 - Chill the dough in the refrigerator for at least 1 hour.

-- Preheat oven to 400˚F. Drop dough by spoonfuls onto a lightly-greased cookie sheet.
-Bake 8-10 minutes until no imprint remains when cookie is lightly touched.
+- Preheat oven to 400˚F (200˚C).
+Drop dough by spoonfuls onto a lightly greased cookie sheet.
+Bake for 8-10 minutes until no imprint remains when a cookie is lightly touched.
 Frost cookies when cooled.

 Frosting

-- Melt the chocolate chips in a microwave on MEDIUM for 1-½ to 2 minutes.
+- Melt 1 cup (170 g) bittersweet chocolate chips in a microwave on MEDIUM for 1-½ to 2 minutes.
 Stir and let stand for 3-4 minutes till it all melts.
-Stir in sour cream.
-Add powdered sugar and beat with a spoon.
+Stir in ⅓ cup (79 g) sour cream + another tablespoon.
+Add 1 cup (120 g) confectioner’s sugar and beat with a spoon.

 - Frosting will be thick and gloppy at first.
 But as you beat, it will become smooth and shiny.
 Add another tablespoon or more of sour cream to thin to spreadable consistency.
 Spread on cooled cookies immediately.
 Let cookies sit until frosting dries slightly.